-New Haven Ballet’s DanceAIR is a community outreach program, which makes the finest classical ballet training accessible to underserved urban youth attending public elementary schools in New Haven.
-Designed to make a significant impact on children’s social, artistic, fitness, and academic development, DanceAIR includes six weeks of twice weekly in-school classical ballet instruction.
-DanceAIR culminates in a performance with pre-professional and professional dancers, reaching 1,200 people.
-Students learn dance technique and choreography, caring for their bodies through healthy choices, and increase their strength, flexibility and balance.
-The program brings to inner-city children who might not otherwise have an opportunity to expereience it, the joy of dance and performance.
+NHB’s DanceAIR program makes the finest classical ballet training accessible to underserved urban youth attending public elementary schools in New Haven.
+Designed to make a significant impact on children’s social, artistic, fitness, and academic development, DanceAIR offers twice weekly in-school classical ballet instruction, culminating in a community performance with pre-professional and professional dancers, reaching 1,200 people.
+Students learn dance technique and choreography, as well as caring for their bodies through healthy choices.
+The program brings the joy of dance and performance to children who might not otherwise have this opportunity.

 Adult Open Division Classes are available for adults and teens 12 years and older, with and without previous ballet, modern or pilates experience.
 These classes are offered at each of our studios on a drop-in basis with no pre-registration required.